If you’re on birth control pills to manage perimenopause symptoms, you may want to rethink that choice.

-A recent study, which followed 1.8 million Danish women for more than a decade, upends what we’ve been told about modern contraceptives (including IUDs).
+A large study, which followed 1.8 million Danish women for more than a decade, upends what we’ve been told about modern contraceptives (including IUDs).
 Many women (and their doctors) believe that newer generation birth control is safer than what was available when the Pill was first used.

 The new paper estimated that for every 100,000 women, hormone contraceptive use causes an additional 13 breast cancer cases a year.
 That is, for every 100,000 women using hormonal birth control, there are 68 cases of breast cancer annually.
 This is compared with 55 cases a year among nonusers.
 And the risk increases with age.